-Therefore the support of Buddhism through the practical application of the teaching is the most important kind of support.
-For example, in the ceremony of determining the precepts on observance days, the teacher describes those unskillful actions which should be avoided.
-But if you simply go through the ceremony of determining the precepts without reflecting on their meaning, progress is difficult.
-You will be unable to find the true practice.
-The real support of Buddhism must therefore be done through patipattipūjā, the "offering" of practice, cultivating true restraint, concentration and wisdom.
+application of the teaching is the most important kind of support.
+For example, in the ceremony of determining the precepts on observance days, the teacher describes those unskilful actions which should be avoided.
+But if you simply go through this ceremony without reflecting on their meaning, progress is difficult and you will be unable to find the true practice.
+The real support of Buddhism must therefore be done through pațipatti-pūjā, the 'offering' of practice, cultivating true restraint, concentration and wisdom.
 Then you will know what Buddhism is all about.
-If you don't understand through practice you still won't know, even if you learn the whole Tipiţaka.
+If you don't understand through practice, you still won't know, even if you learn the whole Tipițaka.